passportxyz/passport-docs/building-with-passport/quick-start-guide.md

 How this sample application will work.

 1. When the user visits the sample app, they will be asked to connect their wallet
-2. Once they've connected, we'll fetch their passport score from the Gitcoin Scorer API
+2. Once they've connected, we'll fetch their Passport score from the Gitcoin Scorer API
 3. If their score meets the threshold that was set, we'll show the secret message
 4. If the score does not meet the threshold, we'll let them know to increase their score.
-5. If they do not yet have their passport configured, we'll ask them to configure and submit their passport.
+5. If they do not yet have their Passport configured, we'll ask them to configure and submit their Passport.

-This is similar to how you might use Gitcoin passport in a real-world application.
+This is similar to how you might use Gitcoin Passport in a real-world application.

 #### API Endpoints